C2C - Route 71

 Run by: Naomi & Matt

-There is 1 king, 1 twin and 2 singles – 6 bed spaces in total plus a secure backyard with CCTV and bike covers.
+Lovely old terraced house a short stroll from the town centre.
+Good for groups of up to 8 and there's a secure backyard with CCTV and bike covers.
 "We offer a full cooked breakfast with locally sourced produce and will cater to any dietary requirements (with advance notice), as well as providing self-service cereal, cereal bars, yoghurt and fruit," says Matt.
 The rooms are spacious, with comfy beds with en-suite facilities (including all toiletries), tv, wardrobe and desk.
 Packed lunch by advance request.